-Part J, by-decade installed, will serve as the mileage baseline gas transmission onshore, gas transmission offshore, gas gathering onshore, and gas gathering offshore.
-When mileage for the same set of pipelines is reported in different parts of the form, the online system will require the different parts to be consistent.
+When mileage for the same set of pipelines is reported in different parts of the form, the online system will require the different parts to be consistent for each of these categories: gas transmission onshore, gas transmission offshore, gas gathering onshore Type A, gas gathering onshore Type B, and gas gathering offshore.
 Mileage values over 60 miles must be within 0.5% of the baseline and values under 60 miles must be within 0.3 miles.
 For example, if you report 60 miles of offshore gas gathering by decade of installation in Part J, the offshore gas gathering mileage by diameter in Part I must be within 0.3 miles of 60.